 The FUDS program tracks all required CERCLA Five-Year Review requirements and plans and budgets for these tasks in future years.
 During the Long Term Management Plan public presentation, a request was made for the USACE to bring community members on a site visit during the 2016 sampling event.
 This request was seriously evaluated, but the USACE was unable to accommodate it for the 2016 event.
 Mobilizing to Northeast Cape requires a sufficient lead time to plan for transportation needs and safety considerations.
 In the case of the 2016 event, there was limited ground transportation available.
 The Contractor had only two ATV's.
 Visitors would have been forced to walk from the runway to the sites of interest.
 No USACE representatives would have been on site to lead the site visit.
 Our contractor did not have a camp on site, so there were no facilities available to site visitors in case of bad weather.
 Given the unpredictable weather and the fact daily charter flights were being used, an emergency shelter was required.
-Because there was insufficient time to plan for additional site visitors is a high priority for the USACE, and therefore we were not able to accommodate the request for a site visit during 2016.
+Because there was insufficient time to plan for additional site visitors, adequate emergency shelter was not available.
+The safety of our contractors and site visitors is a high priority for the USACE, and therefore we were not able to accommodate the request for a site visit during 2016.